Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/ad-pshell-v2-version-history.md

 This article is designed to help you keep track of the versions that have been released, and to understand what the changes are in the latest version.

+## 2.0.2.32 - Preview release of the AzureADPreview module

+### Release status

+08/02//2019: Released for installation and upgrade from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureADPreview/2.0.2.32)

+### New features and improvements
+The following new cmdlets are added in this release:

+Get-AzureADMSRoleAssignment
+Get-AzureADMSRoleDefinition
+New-AzureADMSRoleAssignment
+New-AzureADMSRoleDefinition
+Remove-AzureADMSRoleAssignment
+Remove-AzureADMSRoleDefinition
+Set-AzureADMSRoleDefinition

+Added support for -Filter parameter in Get-AzureADDirectoryRole cmdlet

 ## 2.0.2.31 - General Availability release of the AzureAD module

 ### Release status